Munnar is one unique place to visit in this world.

-There are less tourists in these parts making it a gem in the offbeat travel business.
+There are fewer tourists in these parts making it a gem in the offbeat travel business.

-Tip: You might consider taking a guide driver to get around if you don't have a car, it will be absolutely worth your money!
+Tip: You might consider taking a guide-driver to get around if you don't have a car, it will be absolutely worth your money!

 If the air was liquid it would be this tea!
 The tea is not just tea, it's energizing and helps you to see everything clearly.

 When you can enjoy the tea in the area where it grows and is being picked, you have experienced something unique.

-The fact that we had accidentally found this perfect little tea stall next to a water fall was one of those unforgettable travel moments.
+The fact that we had accidentally found this perfect little tea stall next to a waterfall was one of those unforgettable travel moments.

 It was kind of zen with the fresh tea gardens decorating the surrounding.
 That's a place for inspiration.

 When you get away from the tourist bubble, you get to see the real day to day world around you.

 We would see a group of women washing clothes outside those buildings, kids playing and men roaming about with their lungis and each building was partitioned with rooms for each family.

 Turns out these flags can be seen everywhere and the tea pluckers are all part of the tea union.

-After the trip we had been to France where we also met a great uncle and told him about our trip to South India, when he suddenly mentioned that they are communists there.
+After the trip, we had been to France where we also met a great uncle and told him about our trip to South India when he suddenly mentioned that they are communists there.

 Well, I am used to that because I come from a place in the alps where people are awkward towards visitors as well.
-That’s the mountain air…

 As a visitor you can use English but don't speak Hindi, nobody will understand you.